Thank you for interest in The Children’s Workshop School! We have classes in 3K through 5th grade.

 Admissions is run by the NYC Department of Education for all schools.
 The placement office looks at: 1- Siblings, 2- Diversity, and 3- District One residency.
 For more on admissions priorities, please see the DOE admissions website here.

-Families can apply to Kindergarten and Pre K in two ways:
+Families can apply to Kindergarten, Pre-K, and 3-K in two ways:

 1.Online at MySchools.nyc which can be accessed 24 hours a day in Arabic, Bengali, Chinese, English, French, Haitian Creole, Korean, Russian, Spanish, and Urdu.
 MySchools includes an online directory tool that allows families to explore program choices, save programs of interest and submit their application, all on the same site.